iterative/dvc.org/static/docs/commands-reference/repro.md

   `requirements.txt`, we can specify it only once in `A` and omit in `B` and `C`.
 To be precise - it reproduces all descendants of a changed stage, or the stages following the changed stage, even if their direct dependencies did not change.
-Like with the same option on `dvc run`, this is a way to force certain stages to run if they would not otherwise be rerun (thus the name).
-This can be useful also for pipelines containing stages that produce nondeterministic (semi-random) outputs.
+Like with the same option on `dvc run`, this is a way to force stages without changes to run again.
+This can also be useful for pipelines containing stages that produce nondeterministic (semi-random) outputs.
 For nondeterministic stages the outputs can vary on each execution, meaning the cache cannot be trusted for such stages.

 - `-h`, `--help` - prints the usage/help message, and exit.

 - `-q`, `--quiet` - do not write anything to standard output.
-Exit with 0 if all stages are up to date or if all stages are successfully rerun, otherwise exit with 1.
+Exit with 0 if all stages are up to date or if all stages are successfully run, otherwise exit with 1.
 The command run by the stage is free to make output irregardless of this flag.

 - `-v`, `--verbose` - displays detailed tracing information.

-- `--downstream` - rerun the commands down the pipeline of the target file including the one in it.
+- `--downstream` - run again the commands down the pipeline(s) of the `targets` including the one in them.

 ## Examples